babashka/sci/doc/fork-state-audit.md

 active evaluation of the source world, because the evaluation holds that world's read permit and the fork requires its write permit.

-Binding frames are keyed only by stable Var identity, not by world identity.
-Consequently a binding active on one thread overrides that Var while the thread performs a nested evaluation in another world from the same lineage.
-This is coherent with ordinary Clojure, which has one root world, but interacts badly with fork-local metadata: a Var made `^:dynamic` only in a child can be bound in the child and the binding is then observable by a nested parent evaluation, even though the parent still considers the Var non-dynamic.
-The roots remain isolated after the binding exits.
+Binding frames are scoped to the world in which they are pushed.
+A nested evaluation of another world skips those frames, so a Var made `^:dynamic` only in a child can no longer override a nested parent evaluation.
+Bindings established explicitly through the host API outside an evaluation have nil scope and deliberately enter any subsequently evaluated world, retaining the useful behavior of `sci/with-bindings`.

 The audit also found an async correctness gap: SCI's future wrapper conveyed the dynamic frame, but did not install the captured context's `ReadWorld` or